poshjosh/bcuitreebuilder/README.md

         // Display the JTree
         //
-        scrollPane.setViewportView(fileTree);
+        JScrollPane scrollPane  = new JScrollPane(fileTree);
+        scrollPane.setBounds(0, 0, 300, 300);
         JOptionPane.showMessageDialog(null, scrollPane);

 # DOMTreeBuilder
         TreeBuilderFactory treeBuilderFactory = new TreeBuilderFactoryImpl();

-        // For displaying each JTree
-        //
-        JScrollPane scrollPane  = new JScrollPane();
-        scrollPane.setBounds(0, 0, 300, 300);

-        // DocumentTreeBuilder
+        // Load the document whose nodes will be used to build the tree
         //
         Document doc = loadDocument(new File(System.getProperty("user.home")+"/Documents/Desktop/welcome.xml"));